hnguyen094/hnguyen094.github.io/storage/tctfy/source.txt

 Line (indexed text)	EOF (truth state)
 "'Babe, I love you.
 [line break]The words ‘I[’]m sorry’ was scribbled out, but you can still see it underneath the ink marks.
 ‘Thank you.
 For everything.
 For all the loving moments.’"
 False
 "‘I[’]m sorry that I must leave you early.
-I’m sorry I must leave our child motherless early. [if use analog is true]But I know he will grow up to be amazing regardless; you certainly did.'[otherwise]'I can only hope I was a better mother to him, than yours was to you.'"
+I’m sorry I must leave our child motherless early. [if use analog is true]But I know he will grow up to be amazing regardless; you certainly did.
+I love him, as your mom did you.'[otherwise]'I can only hope I was a better mother to him, than yours was to you.'"
 False
 "'Still, Be his friend and his dad.
 Take him to the baseball games or buy him makeup; whatever he’s into.'"
 False "'Love him.
 Love him again.
 Love him twice, so he can feel my love, too.’[line break]The text becomes a blur as your eyes water and your hands shake.[line break][italic type]Breathe.[roman type]
 You don't want to keep reading."
 False
 "Still, you wipe away the tears, and read on.
 ‘Lastly, mourn for me.
 Cry, punch, scream, write; whatever you need. [line break]Then move on.'"
 False
 "'I will always love you; but please, move on.
-For yourself, for me, for our child. [line break]Forever yours. [line break]Your wife, [paragraph break]Kate.'[line break]"	True [Kate In-young Dessalegn]
+For yourself, for me, for our child. [line break]Forever yours. [line break]Your wife, Kate.'[line break]"	True [Kate In-young Dessalegn]

 [Prefabs]
 Nighttime is a scene.
 Nighttime begins when the time of day is after sunset.
 Nighttime ends when the time of day is sunrise.
 A window is a kind of thing that is fixed in place.
 The description of a window is "Outside, Manhattan [if nighttime is happening]looks like a sea of fireflies, blinking[otherwise]glitters gold[end if] beneath you.
-Everything is perfect. [if introspection counter is greater than 5][line break]Because you want it to end like this.".
+Everything is perfect. [if introspection counter is greater than 4][line break]Because you want it to end like this.".

 [Verbs/ synonyms]
 Helping is an action applying to nothing.
 Understand "help" and "I don't know" as helping.